Non-Surgical Hair Growth Treatments

 Fortunately, at Advanced Body Sculpting of New England, there are other options now available which are affective to stop hair from thinning.
-These 2 treatments include PRP (platelet rich plasma) injections into the scalp as well as Capillus Laser treatments.
+These 2 treatments include P.R.P injections into the scalp as well as Capillus Laser treatments.
 Both of these hair growth treatments can be used as stand alone treatments as well as adjuvant treatments for patients who have had or plan to have hair transplant surgery.

-Platelet rich plasma (PRP) is a state of the art, non-surgical, alternative medical procedure used for the treatment of thinning hair or hair loss.
-PRP is derived from the patient’s own blood with a simple blood draw.
+P.R.P is a state of the art, non-surgical, alternative medical procedure used for the treatment of thinning hair or hair loss.
+P.R.P is derived from the patient’s own blood with a simple blood draw.
 The patient’s blood is then centrifuged and the portion of the blood containing the platelets is concentrated, activated, and then injected into the scalp with a thin needle after it has been numbed with a topical anesthetic cream.
-This PRP contains active growth factors which help recruit the patient’s own healing factors and stem cells which assist in the regeneration of hair growth.
+This P.R.P contains active growth factors which help recruit the patient’s own healing factors and stem cells which assist in the regeneration of hair growth.

 How long does the procedure take?